Park-EZ/parkez/README.md

 1. Login to dashboard
 2. View interactive 3D campus map
 3. Click on a parking deck marker
+4. **Optional:** Click "Navigate to Deck" to open directions in your maps app
+5. Click "View Levels & Spots" to see deck details
-4. Select a level
+6. Select a level
-5. View available spots (green)
+7. View available spots (green)
-6. Click spot to check-in
+8. Click spot to check-in

 ### Using QR Scanner
 1. Go to parking spot